Cadienvan/npm-package-ts-scaffolding/README.md

 # What is this?

-A simple scaffholding tool for creating a new project to be published to npm.
+A simple scaffolding tool for creating a new project to be published to npm.
 It provides a build command that will compile your code to a CommonJS Node 14.16 target, allowing named imports for CommonJS packages inside ESM files.
 The package contains a simple "hello world" based on TypeScript, built on esbuild, tested through Jest and linted with ESLint and Prettier.
 It also provides a Husky pre-commit hook to run linter, tests and `git add` before committing, so you can simple `git commit` without worrying about anything else.